You want to make your website content more relevant, right?

 Place keywords in the right places

-Your meta description is a short summary of what a web page is about.
+Your meta description is a summary of what a web page is about.
 It is important because it is what people see when they are looking at search engine results.
 It is very important to include your target keyword within your meta description.
 Your meta description should use one or two sentences describing the web page.
 Make sure that you include your target keyword as close to the start of the meta description as you can.

 If your web page is about biotech websites.
-You can use a meta description like “Biotech website designer focusing on early stage and established biotech company websites and marketing.”
+You can use a meta description of “Biotech website designer focusing on early stage and established biotech company websites and marketing.”
 Since “biotech website designer” is the target keyword for this page, it makes sense to start the description with the keyword.